 I would soon prefer tank tops to turtlenecks because I no longer needed to hide breakouts on my neck, arms, and back.
 It began as a happy accident, a well-timed itch followed by an aggressive scratch, that revealed the true nature of my skin and the care it needs.

+My skin is very oily and, because of the oil, sticky.
 This combination can be a disaster without frequent, deep exfoliation.
 Except on the surface, after layers have built up, my skin doesn’t dry out and flake off the way the ads for moisturizers would have me believe.
-My skin is sticky and buries the new healthy layers.
+My skin isn't easily sloughed off and the dead skin buries the new healthy layers.
 Those layers are not cleared away with exfoliating cleansers or loofah scrubbers.
 Not cleared well enough, anyway.

 Unfortunately for me and my sticky skin, common skin care advice promotes gentle cleansers, gentle exfoliation, and moisturizers.
 For those of us prone to acne, we are also encouraged to treat our acne with drugs that, used either topically or systemically, don’t sound all that gentle: peroxides, acids, retinoids, antibiotics.

 Even now, I scratch beneath the surface to remove built up layers and maintain my clear skin.
 I use warm water, organic coconut oil-based baby soap, and my own two hands.
 My only investment is in time, yet it is no comparison to the cost, time, and frustration that I used to spend on ineffective acne treatments.

 My goal for this blog is to help people who are still struggling with widespread, persistent acne.
 I will share the details of my experiences (before and after I scratched that itch on my arm in the shower), and the skin care method I use that eliminates my need for expensive products or treatments.